 In this photo we have an uncorrected finish.
 What you see are swirl marks and scratches from years of automatic car washes and improper washing technique.

-This next picture shows a before and after.
-One side remains unpolished while the other side is a perfect finish.
+This next picture shows a before the finished result after 3 steps of compounding and polishing revealing an absolute perfect finish.
 Clarity is completely restored making the color look deeper, glossier, and better than new.